joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 reconciliation trivial since we now know which UI elements map to which data.

+> **Note on DataScript**: the previous sections *do not* apply to a
+> custom store like DataScript which already stores all data in a
+> normalized form.
+Normalization is necessary only in the cases
+> where you wish to represent client state with simple EDN data or
+> where the data is being supplied by a remote service that responds
+> to **query expressions**.
+These results will be in tree form ready
+> to render, but again this form isn't ideal for updates.

 Lets see how this works in practice.
 You can skip the following three sections if you've already done the setup from the Quick Start.